chaudharyrr/AS-Delivery-CiscoLiveSanDiego2019/DEVNET-2178/README.md

 15. In this lab, we will trigger an IP-range discovery from CLI, leveraging several DNA Center and Slack API calls, using Python scripting.
 Due to time constraint, the script was already created. <br />
 To execute the script, copy and paste the following command in the terminal: **`python autoDiscovery_viaIPRange.py`**  <br />

-16. Please enter the following information to start the device discovery: <br />
+16. Please enter the following information to start the device discovery: (IP Address value is pre filled to save time) <br />

 |Prompt   | Input |
 |:-----|:-------------|